Emergency contacts for flooding

 The Environment Agency is responsible for flooding from rivers.

-Blackburn with Darwen Capita highways department has the responsibility to ensure that the roads in the Borough are kept free from flood water as far as reasonably practicable.
+Blackburn with Darwen Council highways department has the responsibility to ensure that the roads in the Borough are kept free from flood water as far as reasonably practicable.

 Blackburn with Darwen Borough Council may be able to advise regarding localised flooding from ditches, pipes and culverts.

 Local councils do not have a legal obligation to store or provide the public with sandbags.

 If your property is susceptible to flooding you should be prepared to protect your property using a variety of flood protection products.
 Advice and guidance on many types of flood protection products can be found at National Flood Forum.

 In a flood situation the emergency services, local authorities and public utility services will try to help where they can, but ultimately the responsibility to protect a property against flooding lies with the owner.